Opheodrys aestivus

-Opheodrys aestivus, commonly known as the rough green snake, is a nonvenomous North American colubrid.
+Opheodrys aestivus, commonly known as the rough green snake, is a nonvenomous North American snake in the colubrid family.
 It is sometimes called grass snake or green grass snake, but these names are more commonly applied to the smooth green snake (Opheodrys vernalis).
-The European colubrid called grass snake (Natrix natrix) is unrelated.
-The rough green snake is docile, often allowing close approach by humans, and seldom bites.
+The European colubrid called grass snake (Natrix natrix) is not closely related.
+The rough green snake is docile, often allowing close approach by humans, and rarely bites.
 Even when bites occur, they have no venom and are harmless.

 Description

 The rough green snake (Opheodrys aestivus) is bright green above and has a yellowish belly, affording it excellent camouflage in green vegetation and making them difficult to see in the wild even though they are relatively common in their habitat.
 It has keeled dorsal scales, which are arranged in 17 rows at mid-body.
 It grows up to 116 cm in total length (including tail) and is very thin.

+Etymology

+The specific name, aestivus, is Latin for "summer" in reference to the species' green dorsal color.
+The generic name, Opheodrys, is derived from Greek ophios, meaning "serpent", and drys, "tree".

 Geographic range

-The rough green snake ranges throughout the Southeastern United States, from Florida, north to coastal Maine, Indiana, and west to Central Texas.
+The rough green snake ranges throughout the Southeastern United States, from Florida, north to Southern New Jersey, Indiana, and west to Central Texas.
 The snake is commonly found in the Piedmont and Atlantic coastal plain, but is not found in the higher elevations of the Appalachian Mountains.
 It is also found in northeastern Mexico, including the state of Tamaulipas and eastern Nuevo León.